Agentic Run Receipts

 Why this matters

-It also creates a realistic commercial path:
+It also creates a realistic trusted-source path:

 • open receipt schemas and templates in the public project,